 - 17.1 The District shall provide each unit member who is employed no less than one hundred thirty-eight (138) workdays in a school year with the choice of either an annual allowance of Option 1 or Option 2 to be selected by each unit member from a list of approved fringe benefit programs.
-The District shall provide each unit member who is employed less than one hundred thirty-eight (138) workdays in a school year with 1/138 x number of days worked x the total cost of the fringe benefit plan for which they qualify. - 8 17.2 The fringe benefits program shall be approved by the Association, and shall include, 9 but shall not be limited to, health insurance, dental insurance, life insurance, income 10 protection insurance, and tax sheltered annuities. - 11 17.3 Each unit member shall be covered by a health insurance plan comparable to the plans 12 offered through the District.
-Unit members hired before July 1, 1991 may choose 13 Option 1 or Option 2.
+The District shall provide each unit member who is employed less than one hundred thirty-eight (138) workdays in a school year with 1/138 x number of days worked x the total cost of the fringe benefit plan for which they qualify. - 17.2 The fringe benefits program shall be approved by the Association, and shall include, but shall not be limited to, health insurance, dental insurance, life insurance, income protection insurance, and tax sheltered annuities. - 17.3 Each unit member shall be covered by a health insurance plan comparable to the plans offered through the District.
+Unit members hired before July 1, 1991 may choose Option 1 or Option 2.
 Employees hired after July 1, 1991 must choose Option 1. - Option 1: District will provide a fringe benefit amount to be used exclusively for the purchase of medical, dental, and vision insurance for the family.
 For the 2024-2025 2023-2024 school year, the maximum contribution provided shall be:

+Insured Parties Benefit Amount

+Employee Employee: \$10,000/year

-Insured Parties Benefit Amount Employ ee Employee: \$10,000/year Two Par rty/Employee plus child(ren) Employee: \$10,000 + Two Party Enhancement \$750 = \$10,750/year Family Employee: \$10,000 + Family Enhancement \$2,000 = \$12,000/year 17 18 19 Option 2: District will provide \$3,200 per unit member to be used for medical coverage, dental coverage, vision coverage, life insurance, income protection insurance, or cash payments.
-20 21 Unit members choosing Option 2 at any future date have the opportunity to choose Option 1.
-22 Unit members choosing Option 1 may not at any future date choose Option 2.
-23 17.4 24 (a) Option 1 chooses a plan, the aggregate cost of 25 ed above, such excesses shall be paid through 26 payroll deduction installments.
-27 (b) The parties are committed to explor ation of a possible restructure of the present 28 this restructure will be to provide a level of 29 ent level at a lower cost to the bargaining unit 30 member and/or District. · · · · · · · · · · · · · · · · · · ·
+Two Party/Employee plus child(ren) Employee: \$10,000 + Two Party

+Enhancement \$750 = \$10,750/year

+Family Employee: \$10,000 + Family Enhancement

+\$2,000 = \$12,000/year

+- Option 2: District will provide \$3,200 per unit member to be used for medical coverage, dental coverage, vision coverage, life insurance, income protection insurance, or cash payments. - Unit members choosing Option 2 at any future date have the opportunity to choose Option 1. - Unit members choosing Option 1 may not at any future date choose Option 2.

+- (a) In the event that a unit member on Option 1 chooses a plan, the aggregate cost of which exceeds the amounts referenced above, such excesses shall be paid through payroll deduction installments. - (b) The parties are committed to exploration of a possible restructure of the present fringe benefit package.
+The goal of this restructure will be to provide a level of service equal or superior to the present level at a lower cost to the bargaining unit member and/or District.